Google officially launches the Pixel 6 and Pixel 6 Pro

 After months of leaks, hints and teasers, Google has finally unveiled the next handsets in its Pixel range – the Google Pixel 6 and Pixel 6 Pro with official pricing and a full spec list.

+The Pixel 6 and Pixel 6 Pro's main cameras have 50-megapixel wide lenses and a 1/1.3 inch sensor, which Google says captures 2.5 x more light than the Pixel 5.
+Both phones also have new 12-megapixel ultrawide cameras with a 114-degree field of view, while the Pixel 6 Pro adds a 48-megapixel telephoto lens with a 1/2-inch image sensor and 4x optical zoom.

+Meanwhile, the Pixel 6’s front-facing camera is 8-megapixels with an 84-degree field of view, and the 6 Pro is 11.1 megapixels and 94-degrees.

-Meanwhile, the Pixel 6 Pro costs £849 ($899, AU$1299) and has a 6.7-inch Smooth Display is also made with Corning Gorilla Glass Victus and has a 120 Hz refresh rate with LTPO technology that lowers to 10 Hz to save battery life.
+The pixel 6 Pro's 6.7-inch Smooth Display is also made with Corning Gorilla Glass Victus and has a 120 Hz refresh rate with LTPO technology that lowers to 10 Hz to save battery life.
 It comes in three new colourways: cloudy white, sorta sunny and stormy black.

 More to follow...